How To Wash Silk

 The Benefits of Silk

-Silk has been prized for thousands of years for its soft hand and beautiful sheen.
-It’s also a natural thermal regulator that helps the body maintain temperature, keeping you cool in the summer and warmer when it’s cold.
+Prized for thousands of years due to its soft hand and beautiful sheen, silk's lightweight and breathable nature makes it a natural insulator, regulating body temperature to keep you cool in the summer and warmer in the winter.

 Is Silk Washable?